ory/sdk/clients/kratos/java/docs/V0alpha2Api.md

 Complete Verification Flow

 Use this endpoint to complete a verification flow.
 This endpoint behaves differently for API and browser flows and has several states:  &#x60;choose_method&#x60; expects &#x60;flow&#x60; (in the URL query) and &#x60;email&#x60; (in the body) to be sent and works with API- and Browser-initiated flows.
-For API clients and Browser clients with HTTP Header &#x60;Accept: application/json&#x60; it either returns a HTTP 200 OK when the form is valid and HTTP 400 OK when the form is invalid and a HTTP 302 Found redirect with a fresh verification flow if the flow was otherwise invalid (e.g. expired).
-For Browser clients without HTTP Header &#x60;Accept&#x60; or with &#x60;Accept: text/_*&#x60; it returns a HTTP 302 Found redirect to the Verification UI URL with the Verification Flow ID appended. &#x60;sent_email&#x60; is the success state after &#x60;choose_method&#x60; when using the &#x60;link&#x60; method and allows the user to request another verification email.
+For API clients and Browser clients with HTTP Header &#x60;Accept: application/json&#x60; it either returns a HTTP 200 OK when the form is valid and HTTP 400 OK when the form is invalid and a HTTP 303 See Other redirect with a fresh verification flow if the flow was otherwise invalid (e.g. expired).
+For Browser clients without HTTP Header &#x60;Accept&#x60; or with &#x60;Accept: text/_*&#x60; it returns a HTTP 303 See Other redirect to the Verification UI URL with the Verification Flow ID appended. &#x60;sent_email&#x60; is the success state after &#x60;choose_method&#x60; when using the &#x60;link&#x60; method and allows the user to request another verification email.
 It works for both API and Browser-initiated flows and returns the same responses as the flow in &#x60;choose_method&#x60; state. &#x60;passed_challenge&#x60; expects a &#x60;token&#x60; to be sent in the URL query and given the nature of the flow (\&quot;sending a verification link\&quot;) does not have any API capabilities.
-The server responds with a HTTP 302 Found redirect either to the Settings UI URL (if the link was valid) and instructs the user to update their password, or a redirect to the Verification UI URL with a new Verification Flow ID which contains an error message that the verification link was invalid.
+The server responds with a HTTP 303 See Other redirect either to the Settings UI URL (if the link was valid) and instructs the user to update their password, or a redirect to the Verification UI URL with a new Verification Flow ID which contains an error message that the verification link was invalid.
 More information can be found at [Ory Kratos Email and Phone Verification Documentation](https://www.ory.sh/docs/kratos/selfservice/flows/verify-email-account-activation).

 ### Example
 ```java